mfix22/emilyhansel.me/pages/studyhall/index.md

 ### Watch or listen to _Study Hall_ online

-A film of the _Study Hall_ live performance, as well as an audio description of the film, will be available on-demand in July 2024.
+A film of the _Study Hall_ live performance, as well as an audio description of the film, will be available on-demand in August 2024.
 [Learn more](/studyhall/film).

 ### Contact us